-The actions and measures for customer due diligence are a key preventive element within the process of detecting and preventing money laundering and terrorist financing.
+The actions and measures for customer due diligence are a key preventive element within the process of detecting and preventing money laundering, terrorist financing and the financing of the proliferation of weapons of mass destruction.
 The purpose of implementing the actions and measures for customer due diligence is, primarily, to reliably establish and verify the true identity of the customer and the origin of their assets, as well as to continuously monitor the alignment of the customer's activities with the usual scope and type of their business.